 For the larger transits, the Volkswagen Transporter and Mercedes-Benz Sprinter are the strongest competition.
 These both have all-wheel drive options, which makes them a solid choice for those doing business in places that suffer from poor weather conditions.

-At our used van dealerships in Maidstone, Harlow and Dunstable, Vanwise Group offers a wide range of used Ford Transits, as well as selection of other makes and models.
+At our used van dealerships in Harlow and Maidstone, Vanwise Group offers a wide range of used Ford Transits, as well as selection of other makes and models.
 Contact your local dealer today to arrange a test drive or find out more about the used commercial vehicles we have in stock.